Review of the standard non-parole period for the bushfire offence and the maximum penalties for destroying property by fire

 Call for submissions

-We invite submissions on the following two questions:
+We invited submissions on the following two questions:

 In light of the increase in the maximum penalty for lighting bushfires from 14 to 21 years' imprisonment: